 While exposing gaps in the support people received for their moves into the community, the film also raises important questions: Can we deconstruct the implicit notion that some individuals with disabilities should not be in charge of their own lives?
 How can we better provide support—as distinct from control or protection—for formerly institutionalized members of our communities?
 Should people have to choose between the dignity of choice and freedom, and the dignity of physical safety?

 A conversation immediately following the screening of the documentary featured Joaquin Sapien, investigative reporter with ProPublica and co-producer of the film, and advocates and experts Raymond Federici, Elizabeth Jones, and Will Hall, speaking about how to make living in the community a reality for everyone.

-Tirza Leibowitz is associate director for legal advocacy with the Open Society Human Rights Initiative.
+Tirza Leibowitz is a division director with the Open Society Human Rights Initiative.

 Raymond Federici is a self-advocate, a person with lived experience, and a staff advisor at a Fountain House model clubhouse outside Philadelphia.

 Elizabeth Jones is an expert in mental health system reform and was a key witness in the landmark federal case that the Frontline/ProPublica film explores.

 Will Hall is a schizophrenia diagnosis survivor, therapist, Madness Radio host, and the author of Outside Mental Health: Voices and Visions of Madness.